kdhht2334/Triplet_loss_for_image_retrieval/README.md

                                                      ```

-Finally, you can use `find_l2_distance` to calculate the relationship between data samples based on the metric distance.
-(Here we use l2 distance)
+Finally, you can use `find_l2_distance` to calculate the relationship between data samples based on the metric distance (Here we use l2 distance).

 ```python
 if dist == 'l2':